 - Your landlord has not paid the mortgage on the property you live in and you are now being evicted;

 - You are being discharged from hospital or another institution;

 - You live with a resident landlord and you have been asked to leave within the next 56 days;

 - A family member has told you to leave within 56 days.

-Most tenants are entitled to wait until their landlord obtains a court order against them before they have to leave.
-However, councils should not insist that tenants always wait until a court order expires before considering them to be threatened with homelessness.
-If you are in this situation and the council is telling you that you must wait for a court order or for the bailiffs to arrive, get advice.
+Most occupation contract-holders are entitled to wait until their landlord obtains a court order against them before they have to leave.
+However, councils should not insist that contract-holders always wait until a court order expires before considering them to be threatened with homelessness.

 What will the council want to know when I make a homelessness application?